BSI-OFIQ/OFIQ-Project/BUILD.md

 # Running the sample executable
-In this section, we describe how to run the sample application of OFIQ after compilation (see @ref sec_compilation).
+In this section, we describe how to run the sample application of OFIQ after compilation.
 A documentation for the arguments that can be passed can be found @ref sec_sample_args "below".

 ## Quality assessment for a single facial image